rzing/3dsecure/facial-recognition/readme.md

-﻿# Steps to follow to run the Kinensis video processor
+﻿# Steps to run the Facial Recognition System

 1. Apply the cloudformation script file cf.template from "cloudformation-template" folder in us-west-2 region.